XJTUOSV-SSEer/ESORICS24/README.md

 │               ├── Test_GenMM                      //  generate multi-maps
 │               ├── Test_VXorMM                     //  VXorMM scheme
 │               ├── Test_Xor_Success                //  test the probaility of success for XorMM
+│               ├── Test_Scheme1                    //  kXorMM scheme
+│               ├── Test_kXorMM                     //  kVXorMM scheme
 │               └── Test_XorMM                      //  XorMM scheme
 │
-├── KV_LIST_10_5.dat                                //  the multi-map consists of 2^10 key/value pairs with maximum volume 2^5
+├── KV1.dat                                         //  the obj of the multi-map of key/value pairs
-├── Plaintext_LIST_10_5.text                        //  the multi-map consists of 2^10 key/value pairs with maximum volume 2^5
+├── Plaintext_KV1.txt                               //  the plaintext of the multi-map of key/value pairs
+├── KV2.dat                                         //  the obj of the key count
 ├── Server_DprfMM.dat                               //  server storage in dprfMM
 ├── Server_VXorMM.dat                               //  server storage in VXorMM
 ├── Server_XorMM.dat                                //  server storage in XorMM